sanket-pixel/wooling_around/README.md

 # Wooling Around
 Helping grandmothers around the world, buying the right wool, at the right price.

+The website extracts price and other features for specific wool products real time from a well known wool marketplace.
+The backend also stores the collected data in the database as well as a json file.

 ## Try it out
 The website is already live and ready to use!